MicrosoftDocs/power-platform/power-platform/admin/environment-groups.md

 Similar to folders, _environment groups_ are designed to help administrators organize their flat list of environments into structured groups based on different criteria, such as business unit, project, and location.

 Admins can apply various rules to groups to govern many environments in bulk, reducing manual effort and ensuring consistency.
 For example, admins might apply rules to security, licensing, compliance, or other facets.
-Specifically, the following rules are available within each environment group, with many more to be introduced over time:
+Specifically, the following rules are available within each environment group, with many more to be introduced over time.

 | # | Rule (in alphabetical order) |
 |----|----------|